s4mmie/LearningCpp1/README.md

 - **Rendering Engine**: Implementing a rendering engine capable of handling 2D and 3D graphics with support for modern graphics APIs like OpenGL, Vulkan, or DirectX.

-- **Physics Engine**: Developing a physics engine for simulating realistic interactions between game objects, including collision detection and response.
+- **Physics Engine NOT STARTED**: Developing a physics engine for simulating realistic interactions between game objects, including collision detection and response.

-- **Audio System**: Incorporating an audio system for playing sounds and music in the games created with the engine.
+- **Audio System NOT STARTED**: Incorporating an audio system for playing sounds and music in the games created with the engine.

-- **Asset Management**: Creating tools and systems for efficient loading, management, and rendering of game assets such as textures, models, and shaders.
+- **Asset Management NOT STARTED**: Creating tools and systems for efficient loading, management, and rendering of game assets such as textures, models, and shaders.

 - **Scripting**: Adding scripting support to allow game logic to be defined using scripting languages like Lua or Python.

-- **Editor**: Building a user-friendly editor for designing levels, scenes, and game objects within the engine.
+- **Editor NOT STARTED**: Building a user-friendly editor for designing levels, scenes, and game objects within the engine.

-- **Cross-Platform Support**: Ensuring that the engine is cross-platform and can run on various operating systems, including Windows, macOS, and Linux.
+- **Cross-Platform Support NOT STARTED**: Ensuring that the engine is cross-platform and can run on various operating systems, including Windows, macOS, and Linux.

-- **Documentation**: Providing extensive documentation to make it easy for others to understand and use the engine.
+- **Documentation NOT STARTED**: Providing extensive documentation to make it easy for others to understand and use the engine.

 - **Examples and Tutorials**: Creating example projects and tutorials to help developers get started with the engine.